icyJoseph/lazy-render-with-img/native-lazy-render/README.md

 Since native image loading is now browser native, with great support across vendors, I thought of making a lazy render component, that takes advantage of it.

+This version uses React, but it can of course extended to trigger more generic actions.
+Rendering would just be one option of many.
+Although it might be unsafe, when used outsite of a framework that sanitizes strings.

 ## Considerations

 - An image is used as sentinel to know when the user scrolls nearby.